pytest-dev/pytest/CONTRIBUTING.rst

 .. warning::

-  Remember that GitHub is **not** a default development platform for py.test and it doesn't include e.g. issue list.
+  Remember that GitHub is **not** a default development platform for pytest and it doesn't include e.g. issue list.

 1. Fork the `pytest github repository <https://github.com/hpk42/pytest/>`__.